Defense Supply Center, Richmond: Environmental review

 In the 1960s and early 1970s, DSCR disposed of some of their waste material in a shallow ravine called the Area 50 Landfill.
 In the 1980s, groundwater contaminated primarily with volatile organic compounds (VOCs) was detected downgradient of the landfill.
 The DSCR site then was proposed for inclusion on the U.S. EPA's Exiting Agency for Toxic Substances and Disease Registry (ATSDR) Website National Priorities List (NPL) in 1984 by EPA for contaminated groundwater and source areas.
 On July 22, 1987, the Center was formally placed on the National Priority List.
 In 1993, ATSDR completed a Public Health Assessment that provided recommendations for dealing with the toxic runoff.
 In 2001, Virginia Department of Environmental Quality had ATSDR follow up on these recommendations, and the May 2001 report concluded that "ATSDR concludes that the recommendations were substantially met with the appropriate public health actions."

 Awards

-In July 2025, the DSCR was awarded the 2025 Secretary of Defence Environmental Award for Cultural Resources Management.
+In July 2025, the DSCR was awarded the 2025 Secretary of Defense Environmental Award for Cultural Resources Management.